kstateome/django-cas/README.md

 ## Proxied Hosts

 You will need to setup middleware to handle the use of proxies.
-Something similar to the following:

-    class ProxyMiddleware(object):
+Add a setting ``PROXY_DOMAIN`` of the domain you want the client to use.
+Then add

-        # Middleware used to "fake" the django app that it lives at the Proxy Domain
+    MIDDLEWARE_CLASSES = (
-        def process_request(self, request):
+    'cas.middleware.ProxyMiddleware',
-            request.META['HTTP_HOST'] = getattr(settings, 'PROXY_DOMAIN', PROXY_DOMAIN)
+    )

 This middleware needs to be added before the django ``common`` middleware.